lostandsaved/frontend-nanodegree-mobile-portfolio/README.md

 ### index.html

-* Added the style from  /style.css directly to the page
+* Added the style from  /style.css directly to the page.
-* Moved the Analytics script to the bottom of page
+* Moved the Analytics script to the bottom of page.
 * Added media="print" to print.css.
-* Used a compressed version of img/profilepic.jpg
+* Used a compressed version of img/profilepic.jpg.
-* Used/referenced to a smaller/compressed version of pizzeria.jpg (pizzeria-small.jpg)
+* Used/referenced to a smaller/compressed version of pizzeria.jpg (pizzeria-small.jpg).

 ### views/pizza.html